Samiben1/Python-A2-/README.md

 step 3:	Run the excel_food.py: It creates a new excel file called "ViolationsTypes" amd stores violations code, description and count.

 step 4: Run Numpy_food.py: It generates graphs based on the data provided in the database plotting violations overtime.

+# Note: if the excel file "violationstypes" doesnt display in the first try, re run the excel_food.py and open again